siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 +++
-title = "Deploying Next.js SSR and Prisma on Amplify Hosting" description = "In this post, we'll set up and deploy a Next.js SSR app that uses the Prisma ORM with a PostgreSQL database.
+title = "Deploying Next.js SSR and Prisma on Amplify Hosting" description = "Set up and deploy a Next.js SSR app that uses the Prisma ORM with a PostgreSQL database.
 Once integrated, we'll be able to fetch data using SSR and getServerSideProps.
 We'll store the connection information for the database in AWS Systems Manager Parameter Store and deploy the app using Amplify Hosting." tags = [
     "development",
     "AWS Amplify",